 I’ve always seen these plank challenges posted, but never completed one myself.
 Planking always leaves me shaking and wobbling after just a few seconds of holding the form.
 While sit ups and other ab workouts seem manageable, there is something about a plank that really challenges my strength.
 The past few months, I’ve been incorporating planks into my daily post-run routine while I was training for a marathon.
 Now that the marathon is over, however, my planks have stopped as well.

-In an effort to get back in to the routine, I’m challenging myself (and you!) to complete this 30 day plank challenge starting on December 1st.
-Since there are 31 days in December, there’s one day of wiggle room in case a plank is missed or a day is skipped.
+In an effort to get back in to the routine, I’m challenging myself (and you!) to complete this 30 day plank challenge starting this month.
 Throughout the past few months, I’ve finally discovered a way to successfully add time to my planks without feeling like jello.
 Each week I added just 5 seconds to the length of my plank, and would repeat that time each day of the week.
 This means I planked for 60 seconds after every run one week, 65 seconds the next, etc. My body responded really well to this method, and I was finally able to break the one minute plank length after years of struggling just to reach it.

 Other plank challenges seem intimidating to me – they always look so manageable at the start, but rapidly add time each day until they feel nearly impossible.
 What I like about this plank challenge is that it adds just a few seconds to the time when it increases.
 My mind feels more confident heading into a plank knowing it’s only 5 seconds longer than the one I just completed, and the time seems much more manageable.

 Strengthen your core and use this time to build a solid strength base before the spring training begins.
 I am excited about this challenge because I know it will be easy to complete each day in my living room while watching TV.
-Let’s get strong abs before the holidays!
+Let’s get strong abs this training season!